 The Company is subject to tax in the United States and various state and foreign jurisdictions.
-Our federal tax returns for 2016 and later remain subject to examination by various state tax authorities, with certain exceptions.
+Our federal tax returns for 2016 and later remain subject to examination by the IRS.
+Our state tax returns for 2016 and later remain subject to examination by various state tax authorities, with certain exceptions.
 Our foreign income tax returns for 2018 and later remain subject to examination by various foreign tax authorities.